 Asics Gel Hyper Tri 2 Review Facts

-Asics is known primarily for their running products and are a popular athletics brand around the world, centered in Japan.
-They are an extremely popular choice around the world for shoes in particular, and are known for producing high quality shoes.
-The Asics Gel Hyper Tri 2 is a fairly unique model however, with its design mainly being geared towards triathletes.
+Asics is famous for running products and are a very well known brand for athletics throughout the globe, based in Japan.
+They are an extremely popular choice around the world for shoes in particular and are known for producing high-quality shoes.
+The Asics Gel Hyper Tri 2 is a pretty unique model, however, with its design mainly being geared towards triathletes.
 The Tri 2 can certainly be used by those who prefer just running as well, but its central goal is to be used by triathletes, as its features are designed to optimize performance in triathlons.
 Overall, the Asics Gel Hyper Tri 2 is a solid lightweight shoe with features that support its intended purpose.

-The outsole of a shoe basically refers to the bottom, a fairly important piece that provides grip and traction.
+The bottom is known as an outsole, and it is a significant component that gives grip and traction.
 It is also important in that it is a big factor in determining the durability of a shoe.
-The Asics Gel Hyper Tri 2 features Asic’s tried and true DuraSponge outsole, which is made up of Asics High Abrasion Rubber, or AHAR, which is Asics own concoction.
-This rubber is designed to provide good cushioning with every step, and as its name implies, remain resistant to abrasions, even on harder materials like concrete and asphalt.
+The Asics Gel Hyper Tri 2 features Asic’s tried and true outsole made of DuraSponge material, which is made up of Asics High Abrasion Rubber, or AHAR, which is an Asics' exclusive blend.
+This rubber provides protection with each step, and as its name implies, remain resistant to abrasions, even on harder materials like concrete and asphalt.

 Another feature offered by the outsole is its Magic Sole design.
 This design features ventilation on both the outsole and midsole, and increases breathability, overall air-flow, and helps minimize weight.
 Overall, the outsole is quite good.
 It offers some of the best of Asics technology with the DuraSponge outsole, and a specific feature in the Magic Sole that benefits triathletes a great deal.
 The outsole is definitely one of the stronger components of the shoe.

-The midsole is the piece located in between the upper and the outsole, and has the very important job of cushioning and stabilizing during impact.
-As such, the midsole is often viewed as one of the most important aspects of a shoe.
+In between the upper and the outsole is the midsole, which is responsible for stabilizing and giving cushion during impacts.
+As such, the midsole is frequently viewed as a more significant part of a running shoe.
 The midsole of the Gel Hyper Tri 2 is a bit more minimalistic

 than Asics’ traditional models.
 This is mostly due to the fact that it is a triathlon focused shoe.

 That said, it does still provide good cushioning.
 It does this through Asics classic Rearfoot Gel Technology Cushioning System.
-Asics is well know for this gel system, made of silicone, which is designed to minimizes the shocks of impact, and promote a better and smoother stride.
+Asics is well known for this gel system, made of silicone, which is implemented to minimizes the shocks of impact and promote a better and smoother stride.
 Also, the Magic Sole features are present here, providing ventilation throughout the shoe.
-The midsole of the Gel Hyper Tri 2 is probably not one of the most impressive aspects of the shoe, but it is definitely solid at the least, and does its job.
+The Gel Hyper Tri 2's midsole is probably not one of the most impressive aspects of the shoe, but it is definitely solid at the least and does its job.

-The upper refers to the area atop the shoe that grips around the foot from above.
-It has the job of keeping the foot in place while running, providing solid support, and also remaining flexible.
-The upper of the Gel Hyper Tri 2 is made of mesh, as is a very popular and common choice for running shoes today.
+The upper is the area atop the shoe that wraps around and secures the foot.
+Its job is to keep the foot stable during each stride, while also maintaining flexibility.
+This upper of the Gel Hyper Tri 2 is made of mesh, as is a very popular and common choice for running shoes today.
 Mesh is a common choice because its inherent design creates both flexibility and breathability.
 It does this because mesh has holes woven into it.

 Synthetic overlays also line the top to provide extra support, but the Hyper Tri 2 has more minimal overlays, to maximize flexibility, and remain lightweight and flexible.
 In that respect, the Hyper Tri 2 is a bit less supportive from above, but in exchange offers more flexibility with less weight.
 The upper also features a very soft sock liner, as the shoe is meant to be used sockless